hdoc/llvm-project/hdoc-docs/Getting Started.md

 in order to update the last commit with all pending changes.

+Note

+If you don\'t already have `clang-format` or `git clang-format` installed on your system, the `clang-format` binary will be built alongside clang, and the git integration can be run from `clang/tools/clang-format/git-clang-format`.

 #### For developers to commit changes from Git

 Once a patch is reviewed, you should rebase it, re-test locally, and